-- medicine put directly into the hemangioma, given into a vein (with an IV), or taken by mouth (oral)
+- most commonly, an oral medicine called propranolol or a topical version.
+Occasionally other medicines are put directly into the hemangioma, given into a vein (with an IV), or taken by mouth (oral).

 - surgery to remove the entire hemangioma

-- blocking the main blood vessel(s) supplying blood to the hemangioma through embolization, a surgical procedure that involves blocking the vessel(s) from the inside using a long, thin tube (a catheter)
+- blocking the main blood vessel(s) supplying blood to the hemangioma through embolization, a surgical procedure that involves blocking them from the inside using a long, thin tube (a catheter)

 - laser treatments